climatefarmers/vegetation-health/README.md

 ### What is the EVI?

-The Enhanced Vegetation Index ...
+- [ ] The Enhanced Vegetation Index is ...
-Two band EVI Sensor calibration - indexes calculated from different instruments requires recalibration, due to the vareity in detector and filter characteristics.
+- [ ] Two band EVI
+- [ ] MODIS to S2 sensor calibration - indexes calculated from different instruments requires recalibration, due to the vareity in detector and filter characteristics.....

 ### Method of Comparison!

-This set of programs pulls one year of Sentinal 2 Level 2A data and calculates the EVI of a given farm as well as of a buffer zone of a 10 km radius around the farm, subsequently performaing a temporal aggregation and comparison - calculating the yearly mean EVI for the
+- [ ] This set of programs pulls one year of Sentinal 2 Level 2A data and calculates the EVI of a given farm as well as of a buffer zone of a 10 km radius around the farm, subsequently performaing a temporal aggregation and comparison - calculating the yearly mean EVI for the....

-Masking method: cloudmask s2 proudct and mask for buildings and water
+- [ ] Masking method: cloudmask s2 proudct and mask for buildings and water

 ### Workflow
 1. wekeo_downloader.py -> download data